mxeng/mcp-docs/tutorials/motor_drive.md

   PORTA |= (1<<PA3);
 }
 ````
 Note that the values in OCR1A and OCR1B will exceed the TOP value.
-This won't cause problems in PWM mode 8 but will in mode 10.
+This will work in PWM mode 8 but won't work in mode 10.

 You will also need to set the DDR bits for the direction control lines:
 ```c